From Fragments to Facts: A Curriculum-Driven DPO Approach for Generating Hindi News Veracity Explanations

 \section{Abstract}

-In an era of rampant misinformation, generating reliable news explanations is vital, especially for under-represented languages like Hindi.
+In an era of rampant misinformation, generating reliable news explanations is vital, especially for underrepresented languages like Hindi.
 Lacking robust automated tools, Hindi faces challenges in scaling misinformation detection.
-To bridge this gap, we propose a novel framework integrating Direct Preference Optimization (DPO) with curriculum learning to align machine-generated explanations with human reasoning.
+To bridge this gap, we propose \textbf{\textit{DeFactoX}}, a novel framework integrating Direct Preference Optimization (DPO) with Curriculum learning to align machine-generated explanations with human reasoning.
 Fact-checked explanations from credible sources serve as preferred responses, while LLM outputs highlight system limitations and serve as non-preferred responses.
-To refine task-specific alignment, we introduce two key parameters—\textit{Actuality} and \textit{Finesse}—into the DPO loss function, enhancing explanation quality and consistency.
+At the core of this framework lies \textbf{\textit{Hin-DPO}}, an enhanced variant of DPO that enriches the loss function with two novel parameters, \textit{Actuality }and \textit{Finesse}, enhancing explanation quality and consistency.
 Experiments with LLMs (Mistral, Llama, Gemma) and PLMs (mBART, mT5) confirm the framework's effectiveness in generating coherent, contextually relevant explanations.
-This scalable approach combats misinformation and extends automated explanation generation to low-resource languages.